Jasonngyt/SOXS_Store/README.md

 ### Company Goals
 1) “The company wants to build up the product branding by setting up online platform.”
 2) “The company wants to improve the product sales by allowing customers to make online purchase.”
+3) "The company requires the customer to log in their account before they make their payment."
-3) “The company wants to collect contact details of customer so that the company can inform them of any new products or promotion.”
+4) “The company wants to collect contact details of customer so that the company can inform them of any new products or promotion.”

 ## Project Structure